nxb1t/netchat-cli/README.md

 # netchat-cli
-Simple TCP socket client in C
+Simple TCP socket client in C for Linux

 Checkout this [Post](https://nxb1t.neocities.org/blg/2022-02-20.html) for some detailed description :).